d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

-Note that this slightly overestimates the number of distinct outputs because there are no subsequent tokens after the  "&lt;eos&gt;" token occurs.
+Note that this slightly overestimates the number of distinct outputs because there are no subsequent tokens once the  "&lt;eos&gt;" token occurs.
 However, for our purposes,
 this number roughly captures
 the size of the search space.